 Burning may be the only eye symptom that’s stopping you from sleeping, or you may also suffer from pain, tearing, discharge, and itching.
 Either way, these uncomfortable sensations could indicate that you have dry eyes.
-While dry eyes aren’t dangerous, they can be very painful and get in the way of enjoying both your daytime activities and your restful night’s sleep.
-To get a clear diagnosis and treatment for dry eye syndrome, visit Dr. Micheline Young, our Copperas Cove, Texas , eye doctor for a personalized eye exam at Cove Eyecare.
+While dry eye syndrome isn’t dangerous, it can be very painful and get in the way of enjoying both your daytime activities and your restful night’s sleep.
+To get a clear diagnosis and treatment for dry eye syndrome, visit Dr. Micheline Young, our Copperas Cove, Texas, eye doctor for a personalized eye exam at Cove Eyecare.

 What causes dry eyes?